Kinnu

 Unperturbed by his initial failure, Suleiman levied a second attempt at Vienna in 1532, leaving Constantinople with an even larger army than before, this time comprising over 120,000 troops.
 On their way, they were met at the city of Guns, which its 800 defenders had heavily fortified.
 However, the Ottomans again were met with failure as their vulnerability to physically constructed defenses was laid bare.

 Another added dimension to Suleiman’s attacks on Europe was that the continent at the time was attempting to deal with the rise of Protestantism.
-In 1517, Martin Luther nailed his 95 Theses to a church door, catalyzing a conflict within the church.
+In 1517, Martin Luther sent out his 95 Theses, catalyzing a conflict within the church.

-Though there is no concrete evidence of direct cooperation between the Ottomans and Luther, it is certainly no coincidence that the Ottoman major campaigns against Belgrade in 1521 and against Mohacs in 1526 coincided with the Diet of Worms and the Diet of Speyer – two major religious conferences in Europe.
-This meant that European troops were too distracted to aid their eastern allies, furthering the Ottoman cause.
+It is certainly no coincidence that the Ottoman major campaigns against Belgrade in 1521 and against Mohacs in 1526 coincided with the Diet of Worms and the Diet of Speyer – two major religious conferences in Europe.
+The Ottomans' timing meant that European troops were too distracted to aid their eastern allies, furthering the Ottoman cause.

 Another aid to Suleiman’s campaigns was an alliance with the Valois dynasty, rulers of France.
-But how did the greatest empire in Islamic history partner with the “most Christian King” – as the kings of France styled themselves?
+But how did the greatest empire in Islamic history partner with the 'most Christian King' - as the kings of France styled themselves?
 Well, a mutual hatred of the Spanish led to the Franco-Ottoman alliance.
-After Francis I of France was captured during the Habsburg-Valois conflict at the Battle of Pavia in 1526, the French sought to enter an alliance to limit Spanish power in Europe.
+After Francis I of France was captured during the Habsburg-Valois conflict at the Battle of Pavia in 1525, the French sought to enter an alliance to limit Spanish power in Europe.

 This alliance led to mutual military help with the Ottoman fleet docking for the winter in Toulon in 1526, a joint military operation in Nice in 1538, and the provision of ammunition leading to the Fleur-de-Lys symbol being found on Ottoman cannonball at Tunis.